mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Additional threads will be created to execute other internal services within MariaDB MaxScale.
 This setting is used to configure the number of threads that will be used to manage the user connections.

-### `thread_stack_size`

-Ignored and deprecated in 2.3.

-If you need to explicitly set the stack size, do so using `ulimit -s` before starting MaxScale.

 ### `rebalance_period`